everx-labs/TonNfcClientSwift/docs/FunctionsList.md

 - **getDeviceLabel()**

     This function is used to get device label.
-Now we do not use this device label stored in Coin Manager.
+Now we do not use this device label stored in CoinManager.

     *Exemplary response:*